How Do You Fertilize Potted Lemon Tree?

 Essential citrus fertilizer has a balanced blend of all the nutrients a lemon tree requires.
 It is an excellent choice for boosting your lemon tree’s growth and fruit production.

-- One-year-old: 2 to 4 ounces of fertilizer per year.
+• One-year-old: 2 to 4 ounces of fertilizer per year.

-- Two years old: 1/4 pound.
+• Two years old: 1/4 pound.

-- Three years old: 1/2 pound.
+• Three years old: 1/2 pound.

-- Four years old: 3/4 pound.
+• Four years old: 3/4 pound.

-- Five years old: 1 pound.
+• Five years old: 1 pound.

 When Should I Fertilize My Potted Lemon Tree?

-It would be best to fertilize your plants whenever they are actively growing.
-For citrus plants, the ideal time must be spring and summer.
+It is advisable to fertilize your plants when they are actively growing.
+For citrus plants, the ideal time is spring and summer.
+When the summer ends or your tree’s natural yield starts to slow down, cease fertilizing.

-During the wintertime, don’t fertilize your tree.
+During the winter, don’t fertilize your tree.

 How Often Should I Feed My Potted Lemon Tree?